Giblet Pan Gravy for a Crowd

 Why This Recipe Works

 For our big turkey recipe, we wanted a Norman Rockwell picture of perfection: crisp, mahogany skin wrapped around tender, moist meat.
 It was difficult to find a container large enough for brining such a big bird.
-So we chose either a Butterball or a kosher turkey.
-Both have been, in essence, brined—the Butterball injected with a saltwater solution and the kosher bird packed in salt during koshering.
+So we chose either a self-basting or a kosher turkey.
+Both have been, in essence, brined— a self-basting bird is injected with a saltwater solution and the kosher bird packed in salt during koshering.
 Initial high heat gave our turkey a crisp skin, while lowering the heat for the remaining cooking time finished it off without drying it out.
 For such a showpiece, we wouldn’t think of serving store-bought gravy.
 We had plenty of time while the turkey cooked to prepare our tried-and-true giblet gravy recipe.